Ofugeez/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A shell script that creates a file name
+A script that writes into the file